Semillero-Inteligencia-Artificial-EAFIT/Face_recognition_workshop/docs/proposal.md

 - Walk through the process of building a face recognition system using Python and OpenCV.
 - Demonstrate how to write code to detect and recognize faces in an image or video stream.
 - Provide resources for further learning and exploration.

+**Refrences**
+- talk about important points of this speak
+- present more material like dotcsv, courses of medellin and eafit, our pensum of courses goole course, fastAI,machine y deeplearning specialisation

+**Q&A and Conclusion (15 minutes)**
+- Open the floor for any remaining questions from the students.
+- Summarize the key takeaways from the bootcamp.
+- Provide resources for students to continue their AI learning journey.
+- Thank the students and the organizators for their participation and encourage them to explore AI further .

 ### Total time